-- Decide how many days you want to hike.
+Decide how many days you want to hike the West Coast Trail.
 Do you need a rest day? – and if so then you need to carry more food.
 Six days is the minimum amount of time I would recommend unless you’re an elite hiker.

-I hiked the trail a few years ago over the course of six days.
+I hiked the trail over the course of six days.
 Seven days would have been better.
 You’re much more likely to have a positive experience on the trail if:

 Which trailhead should you start at?

 A lot of effort goes in to deciding where to start.
-You have two options – Pachena Bay in Bamfield or Gordon River neat Port Renfrew.
+You have three options on the West Coast Trail – Pachena Bay in Bamfield, Gordon River near Port Renfrew and Nitinaht Village.

 Before you go